5 Sundarikal: Isha

-Gauri
+Gowri

 The short film tells the love story of a married couple living in a hill station.
-After materializing their love affair through a registered marriage, Gauri (Kavya Madhavan) and Jonathan Antony (Biju Menon) choose the place to begin their married life.
+After legalising their love affair through a registered marriage, Gauri (Kavya Madhavan) and Jonathan Antony (Biju Menon) choose the place to begin their married life.
 Jo is crazy about trekking while Gauri is a dancer and teaches art to her students.
-On their anniversary, Jo leaves the home before sunrise and goes for trekking.
-Gauri wakes up hours later to find a note on their bedside table which seems to be a fun scavenger hunt set by Jo to get rid of her boredom.
+On their anniversary, Jo leaves home before sunrise and goes for trekking.
+Gauri wakes up hours later to find a note on their bedside table which seems to be a fun scavenger hunt set up by Jo to get rid of her boredom.
 She sets out to find the clues while doing her daily routine.
-As soon as she finds the third note, Jo's guide knocks on the door and lets her know that Jo had fallen from a cliff.
+As soon as she finds the third note, Jo's guide knocks on the door and lets her know that Jo has fallen from a cliff.
 Gauri is devastated and is in denial of Jo's death.
-Years later, A man comes looking at the same property and he learns that Gauri had killed herself that night and the bungalow has been empty ever since.
+Years later, a man comes to look at the same property and learns that Gauri had killed herself that night and the bungalow has been empty ever since.

 Kullante Bharya

 A newlywed couple comes to stay in an apartment.
-The husband played by Jinu Ben who is only 5 feet 1 inches is shorter than his extremely tall wife played by the 6 feet tall young newcomer Reenu Mathews.
-The colony neighbors begin to gossip about them.
-As the couple lives happily, they expect their baby to add to the joy.
-But destiny has something else in store for them.
-The whole film is pictured from the point of view of a person who is bed-ridden after an accident (played by Dulquer Salmaan).
-It is reminiscent of the photographer in wheelchair observing his neighbors in Alfred Hitchcock's Rear Window.
+The husband (Jinu Ben), who is only 5 feet 1 inch while the wife (Reenu Mathews) is 6 feet tall.
+Their neighbours begin to gossip about them.
+As the couple lives happily, they expect their baby to add to the joy, but destiny has something else in store for them.
+The whole film is pictured from the point of view of a person who is bedridden after an accident (played by Dulquer Salmaan).
+It is reminiscent of the photographer in wheelchair observing his neighbours in Alfred Hitchcock's Rear Window.